ClemensHofstadler/OperatorGB/README.md

  * Test file

 Mathematica:
-  * Info: version that prints only some information
+  * Info: version that prints only some information (done but not yet uploaded)
   * Certify/Groebner without Info => many new lines.
-Get rid of this
+Get rid of this (done but not yet uploaded)
+  * Certify: change how returned normal forms are computed

 Sage:
   * Q-order-compatibility